rowellx68/nhsuk-react-components/docs/upgrade-to-6.0.md

 ### DoAndDontList

-The `DoAndDontList` now uses a variant and the component has been split into more sub-components.
+The `DoAndDontList` now uses a modifier and the component has been split into more sub-components.
 This allows you to more access to the underlying heading, list and list items.

 ```tsx
 // v5